Do Water Restrictions Effectively Mitigate Droughts?

 Effective Conservation Strategies

 Clear messaging must be part of the water restriction strategy.
 Residents need to know when measures go in and out of effect.
 They must also have clarity about municipal expectations.
-If the message is concrete, residents are more likely to follow the rules.
+Residents are more likely to follow the rules if the message is concrete.

 As shortages become more severe, mandatory drought restrictions will come into play.
-These include practices such as watering lawns every other day as well as per capita restrictions.
+These include practices such as watering lawns every other day and per capita restrictions.
 The compulsory level is where seasonal strategies have an advantage over year-round strategies.
 People are willing to endure the inconvenience for a limited time.

 Some of the most effective water conservation strategies are those that affect residents in their wallets.
 The ability to assess drought surcharges provides greater authority to conservation messaging.
 When breaking the rules costs money, people pay more attention.